 How do you think women can build each other up and help each other build self-worth?

 It’s about forming friendships, supporting each other, and not treating it as a competition.
 You feel so much better about it at the end of the day if you just open yourself up.
 I think women, now more than ever, are doing that.
-It’s getting better and I do think that it’s about these conversation that we’re having about it.
+It’s getting better and I do think that it’s about these conversations that we’re having.

 When do you feel most beautiful?